calvinchoy/dotfiles/README.md

     stow tmux
     ```
 3. Make sure zinit is installing zsh plugins (using alias `zinit-update`)
-4. Make sure to install vim plugins after installing vim-plug by running `:PlugInstall` in nvim
-5. Make sure to install tmux plugins using tpm (`Prefix + I`) it not done automatically
+5. Make sure to install tmux plugins using tpm (`Prefix + I`) if not done automatically
 6. Reload your terminal

 ## Installation windows powershell